 - Sustaining Improvement

-A (non-exhaustive) list of journals can be found here
+A (non-exhaustive) list of journals can be found at the Institute for Healthcare Improvement here

 .
 Please note each journal likely uses different criteria and deadlines for publishing, so be sure to thoroughly examine their application page prior to submitting a journal.